stjin-XMU/GapCL/README.md

 # Usage Tour
 First, you need to preprocess the molecular datasets to the format of Uni-mol.
 Then call train.py to reproduce the results.
-For instance, if you want to implement the domain adaptation task with GapCL in BBBP, you can use the following comment: python train.py ./configs_im/bbbp_gap.json GCN cuda:0
+For instance, if you want to implement the domain adaptation task with GapCL in BBBP, you can use the following comment:
+‘’‘python train.py ./configs_im/bbbp_gap.json GCN cuda:0’‘’

 🌟Tips: Although the paper has provided detailed experimental descriptions, in order to accelerate your reproduction, please focus on the following points and parameters:
 1。Use --gnn_type and --pretrain_gnn_path to specify different GNN methods and corresponding initialization pre-training weights;